jimchristie/jimchristie/_work/scrum-master.md

 title: 'Scrum Master'
 company: Shelter Insurance
 snippet: >-
-  Shelter Insurance, a 70 year-old agent focused insurance company, launched a subsidiary company to capture a new audience.
-As part of this effort, Shelter piloted a move to the agile mindset and its corresponding methodologies.
-As a Scrum Master on one of the new teams formed for this product, it was my responsibility to guide the team in the application of Scrum practices and values.
+  As a Scrum Master on one of the new Scrum teams formed at Shelter, it was my responsibility to guide the team in the application of Scrum practices and values.
 roles:
   - role: Scrum Master